Continuity properties of measurable group cohomology: Completion of the comparison theorem

-Now consider $\a$.
-Proposition~\ref{prop:ThmE-connected} already shows that $\a$ is an isomorphism when $G$ is connected.
+For $\a:\rmH^\ast_\rm{ss}(G,A)\to \rmH^\ast_\m(G,A)$, Proposition~\ref{prop:ThmE-connected} already shows that it is an isomorphism if $G$ is connected.
 In general let $G_0 \unlhd G$ be the identity component.
 By Proposition~\ref{prop:top-disc-target} the groups $\rmH_\m^\ast(G_0,A)$ are discrete in their quotient topologies, and hence the LHS spectral sequence of~\cite{Moo76(gr-cohomIV)} is available to give the abutment

 On the other hand, since $G/G_0$ is totally disconnected, by Michael's Theorem the inclusion $G_0 \leq G$ has a local (in fact global) cross-section, and so the theory $\rmH^\ast_\rm{ss}$ has an analogous spectral sequence.
 Since